AkshayMMurthy/todobackend/README.md

-I created a todo list api to do the following:
+I created a todo list api to do the following using ExpressJS:

 Get all todos - GET API